-Every person who has abused any kind of benzo will have a different reaction during detoxification.
-Some people may only go through detox for a few weeks while others may have to go through the process for a few months.
-Everyone progresses at their own pace and the process should not be rushed.
-The Recovery Village has a team of medical professionals that work directly with patients to form an individualized plan to help their recovery.
-A general timeline of a withdrawal timeline from any kind of benzo includes:
+Everyone has a different reaction during benzodiazepine detoxification.
+Some people may only go through detox for a few weeks, while others may have to go through the process for a few months.
+Everyone progresses at their own pace, and the process should not be rushed.
+In general, however, the benzodiazepine withdrawal timeline will occur as follows:

 - Days 1 – 3:

 During this time, the body and brain fight to get rid of the benzodiazepines.
-Some people can feel withdrawal symptoms within as little as six hours without the drug.
-At this point, a person may experience difficulty sleeping, nausea, vomiting or dry heaving.
+Some people can feel the onset of withdrawal symptoms in as little as six hours without the drug.
+At this point, a person may experience difficulty sleeping, nausea, vomiting, or dry heaving.

 - Days 4 – 7: